How do I track my Android phone? There are quite a few tools at your disposal.

 Worried about misplacing your phone or (worse yet) having it stolen?
 Ease your fears and set up a tracking system before your worst case scenario strikes.
 For best locating results, your phone should be connected to a Wi-Fi signal, but GPS and mobile networks will still manage to pinpoint a fairly accurate location.
 You must also have a Google account for virtually all of the tracking services available, whether they are built in or downloaded.

-How to enable Android Device Manager on your phone
+How to enable Find My Device on your phone

-In newer Android phones, the Device Manager is already located conveniently in your Settings app, so there's no need for any extra downloads.
+In newer Android phones, the Find My Device service is already located conveniently in your Settings app, but if you can't find it you can always download Find My Device from the Google Play Store.
 This locating service has essentially amalgamated with Google to make finding your phone easier.
 There are just a couple of things you'll need to activate.

 - Launch Settings.